Illustration showing Starting Strength facing off versus Stronglifts 5x5

 Starting Strength focuses on getting stronger at five compound lifts:

 These lifts are chosen because they engage the most overall muscle mass, allow us to lift with a large effective range of motion, and allow us to lift heavy.
-The logic here is good, and these are indeed good lifts, but the program is rooted in powerlifting and athletics training, which is not the same as bodybuilding, not the same as hypertrophy training.
+The logic here is good, and these are indeed good lifts, but the program is rooted in powerlifting, which isn’t the same as hypertrophy training.

 Side view illustration of a man doing a Starting Strength low-bar barbell back squat.